Back to Resources

 What this means for you: You can’t rely on operational excellence alone to win the Buy Box anymore.
 Price competitiveness determines who gets the sale, forcing you to choose between margin and visibility.

 Keep documentation ready.
-If your listing gets suppressed, you’ll need to prove compliance quickly or watch your sales disappear.
+If your listing gets suppressed for any compliance issue, you’ll need to prove it quickly.
 Have invoices, certificates, and test reports organized and accessible.

 2. Supply Chain Documentation Requirements Are Getting Significantly Stricter